-- Oral feedback to a group may be provided during or after lectures - Personal feedback may follow from discussion with lecturers during office hours or meetings with Personal Tutors - Interactive feedback may follow from peer group discussion - · Written feedback may take the form of solutions to coursework or writing on formal reports.
+• Oral feedback to a group may be provided during or after lectures

+• Personal feedback may follow from discussion with lecturers during office hours or meetings with Personal Tutors

+- Interactive feedback may follow from peer group discussion - Written feedback may take the form of solutions to coursework or writing on formal reports.

 It is important to realise that not all feedback is structured and written into module specifications.
 Some of the most important feedback comes from one's own self-reflection and from real-time discussion (orally or online) with peers, graduate teaching assistants and lecturers.
+At the RCM you will receive continuous feedback of this type in regular one-to-one sessions with your Principal Study professors.

-For formal assessments the College's policy is to provide formal feedback within 10 working days of submission for most exercises and the Department of Physics adheres to this policy.
-For any exceptions, you will be informed in advance of the coursework being set.
+For formal assessments Imperial's policy is to provide formal feedback within 10 working days of submission for most exercises and the Department of Physics adheres to this policy.
+For any exceptions you will be informed in advance of the coursework being set.